christianklisch/servercheck/README.md

 ### Start KServerControl

-Switch to your install directory 'servercontrol'.
+Switch to your install directory 'kservercontrol'.
 Start from commandline with:
 ```
 # Linux
-$ sh ./bin/servercontrol
+$ sh ./bin/kservercontrol

 # Windows:
-> .\bin\servercontrol.bat
+> .\bin\kservercontrol.bat

 ```